Core Model

 • Security floor: one shock should not collapse a household.
 (Life will always be life.
 But it should not be one bad week away from catastrophe.)

-• Real options: you can always leave only counts if leaving is actually possible.
+• Usable options: "you can always leave" only counts if leaving is possible.
 (If switching jobs, moving, changing providers, or saying no is impractical, you do not have choice; you have theory.
 And where exit isn't realistic, governance has to substitute for competition.)

 • Open markets with hard guardrails: pro-competition, anti-rigging.
 (Markets are great at discovery.
 They are terrible at self-policing.)